M.L. Hunt arrives in El Paso working as a wholesale and retail dealer in coal.

 Hunt and Amber acquire a majority interest in City Light & Power, an electrical contractor, and owner of utility systems specializing in the provision of services to the U.S. military under utility privatization contracts.

 Hunt launches an environmental, social, and governance (ESG) initiative - formalizing its long-standing commitment to corporate social responsibility.

-The Woody and Gayle HuntFamily Foundation, as part of its $5 million commitment, announced the sponsorship of the El Paso Children’s Museum and Science Center’s most defining feature - the 50-foot Anything’s Possible Climber.
+The Woody and Gayle Hunt Family Foundation, as part of its $5 million commitment, announces the sponsorship of the El Paso Children’s Museum and Science Center’s most defining feature - the 50-foot Anything’s Possible Climber.

 Hunt celebrates the completion and grand opening of WestStar Tower at Hunt Plaza, Hunt’s new corporate headquarters in El Paso, an initiative central to the Company’s focus on social impact investing in its hometown.

 Hunt celebrates its 75th Anniversary.